MayaFlux Technical Documentation

 The Solution: Atomic State Guards

-MayaFlux implements wait-free registration and atomic accumulation patterns:
+MayaFlux implements wait-free registration and atomic accumulation patterns across both audio and graphics domains:

 RootNode Lock-Free Coordination